DavidNash2024/Win32xx/samples/ContextHelp/Setup/Readme.txt

 This folder contains the projects help and settings file.
 Run the Install.bat file to copy these files to the user's AppData folder.

-Notes:
-1) All operating systems Win2000 and above are able to store user files within the AppData folder.
-Earlier operating systems (Win98 for example) expect to have the user files in the same folder as the executable.
+Note:

-2) Some .CHM files may not render properly on Windows XP, Windows Vista, Windows 7, Windows 8.1 and Windows 10
+Some .CHM files may not render properly on Windows XP, Windows Vista, Windows 7, Windows 8.1, Windows 10 and Windows 11.

 When attempting to open a Compiled HTML Help (.CHM) file, the file may open but display one of the following messages instead of the expected content: